skorch-dev/skorch/docs/user/callbacks.rst

 should be used to determine the score.
 By default, it is set to validation.

-Finally, you may have to provide your own ``target_extractor`` or ``pred_extractor``.
-This should be functions or callables that are applied to the target or prediction before they are passed to the scoring function.
-The main reason why we need this is that the prediction you get from the PyTorch module is typically a ``torch.Tensor``, whereas the scoring functions from sklearn expect ``numpy.ndarray``\s.
-This is why, by default, predictions are cast to ``numpy.ndarray``\s.
+Finally, you may have to provide your own ``target_extractor``.
+This should be a function or callable that is applied to the target before it is passed to the scoring function.
+The main reason why we need this is that sometimes, the target is not of a form expected by sklearn and we need to process it before passing it on.

 Checkpoint